 Unleash your inner Indiana Jones in the Cultural Triangle

 The great monuments of Sri Lanka’s historic heartland are perfect for living out fantasies of adventure and exploration – for kids for all ages!
-Marvel at giant Buddhas in the jungle, discover fabulous, multi-colored murals in ancient cave temples, and make the vertigo-inducing climb to the palace-fortress of Sigirya.
+Marvel at giant Buddhas in the jungle, discover fabulous, multi-coloured murals in ancient cave temples, and make the vertigo-inducing climb to the palace-fortress of Sigiriya.

 The chance to discover these spectacular, UNESCO-listed ruins is reason enough to come to the island, and guaranteed to fire young imaginations.

 Watch the sunrise from a sacred mountain